 When it’s done well rebranding pays off in the form of short-term media buzz, a pleasant, unexplainable uptick in customer satisfaction and long-term brand loyalty.

 But it can also be an epic fail that leads right back to where you started.
 (Ask Gap about that)

 Most of the time “Rebranding” is nothing more than a re-fresh of the brand identity.
 But smart companies take it further.
 If you’re going to go down that road, better go big!

 For instance, Subway’s “Eat fresh refresh” rebranding initiative includes the biggest change to their menu in the last 15 years.

-They’re redesigning all their packaging, redecorating 24,000 locations, reprinting graphics, re-building apps, reprogramming the website, and executing a new advertising campaign featuring some A-list stars.
+They redesiged all their packaging, redecorated 24,000 locations, reprinted graphics, re-built apps, reprogrammed the website, and executing a new advertising campaign featuring some A-list stars.